Ibrahim Adil Shah II

-Ibrahim Adil Shah II (1570 – 12 September 1627) was king of the Sultanate of Bijapur and a member of the Adil Shahi dynasty.
-Under his reign the dynasty had its greatest period as he extended its frontier as far south as Mysore.
+Ibrahim Adil Shah II (1570 – 12 September 1627) was the Adil Shahi sultan of the Sultanate of Bijapur from 1580 to 1627.
+Under his reign the sultanate had its greatest period as he extended its frontier as far south as Mysore.
 He was a skilful administrator, artist, poet and a generous patron of the arts.
-He reverted to the Sunni sect of Islam, but remained tolerant of other religions, including Christianity.
+He reverted to the Sunni orthodoxy of Islam, but remained tolerant of other religions, including Christianity.
 However, during his reign high-ranking Shiite immigrants became unwelcome and in 1590, he ordered the confinement of criers who read the khutba in the Shia form.
-After his reign, increasing weakness permitted Mughal encroachment and the successful revolt of the Maratha king Shivaji, who killed the Bijapur general Afzal Khan and scattered his army.
-The dynasty left a tradition of cosmopolitan culture and artistic patronage whose architectural remains are to be seen in the capital city of Bijapur.
+The Adil Shahis under his rule left a tradition of cosmopolitan culture and artistic patronage whose architectural remains are to be seen in the capital city of Bijapur.

-Early life

-Ibrahim Adil Shah (the father of Ali Adil Shah I) had divided power between the Sunni nobles, the Habshis and the Deccanis.
-However, Ali Adil Shah favoured the Shi'i.

-Monarchy
+Biography

-After the death of Ali Adil Shah I in 1580, the kingdom's nobles appointed Imran Ibrahim, son of Imran Sayzada Tahmash Adil Shah and nephew of Ali Adil Shah I, as king.
+After the death of Ali Adil Shah I in 1580, the kingdom's nobles appointed Imran Ibrahim, son of Imran Sayzada Tahmash Adil Shah and nephew of Ali Adil Shah I, as sultan.
 At this time, Ibrahim Adil Shah II was a nine-year-old boy.

-Siege
+Regency (1580–1590)

 Kamal Khan (a Deccani general) seized power and became the regent.
 Kamal Khan showed disrespect to the Dowager queen Chand Bibi, who felt that he had ambitions to usurp the throne.
 Chand Bibi plotted an attack against Kamal Khan, with help from another general, Haji Kishvar Khan.
 Kamal Khan was captured while fleeing and was beheaded at the fort.

-The Regents

 Kishvar Khan was the second regent of Ibrahim.
 He defeated the Ahmadnagar Sultanate at Dharaseo, capturing all the artillery and elephants of the enemy army.
 He ordered other Bijapur generals to surrender the highly valued elephants that they had captured.
 The generals, along with Chand Bibi, hatched a plan to eliminate Kishvar Khan with help from General Mustafa Khan of Bankapur.
 Kishvar Khan's spies informed him of the conspiracy.
 Kishvar Khan sent troops against Mustafa Khan, who was captured and killed in the battle.